Inside LA - The Los Angeles Lowdown

 In 1906 the Rodeo Land and Water Company (a division of Amalgamated Oil Company) bought the ranch, with the intention of drilling for oil.
 They didn’t find any, but they did discover underground aquifers.
 This may well have been a disappointment to the investors, but they altered their plans and decided to develop the land with housing.
 Burton Green, the president of the company, named the new development Beverly Hills, after a picturesque town near Boston (where he was from) called Beverly Farms.
 The development was to be Christian and white only.
 Just fifty years after it was owned by an Afro-Latina (although, it’s true, she was Christian).

-The Movie Stars Move In
+Movie Stars Move into the Neighborhood

 Green built the first mansion in Beverly Hills, but for years property sales were very slow.
 Potential buyers would need somewhere to stay, a place where their future lifestyle could be presented and they would be made to see beyond the acres of bare earth, to the earthly paradise beyond.
 Accordingly, Green approached Margaret Anderson, manager of the Hollywood Hotel a few miles away, to see if she would agree to take on the under-construction Beverly Hills Hotel.
 On the day it opened, in 1912, Anderson walked out of the Hollywood Hotel, closing it in the process, and took all the staff and guests with her to the new establishment.